Telephone: 01473 260818

 What is a Virtual School Head (VSH)?

 The Children and Families Act 2014 requires councils in England to appoint a Virtual School Head to discharge the local authority’s duty to promote the educational achievement of its children in care.
 The Virtual School Head is the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority’s children in care (CIC), including those placed outside the caring authority’s boundaries.

 The Ofsted inspection framework for local authority services to CIC has very clear expectations of the information that will be available to inspectors, and these expectations influence both the work of the Virtual School Head and the organisation of the Virtual School.

 In Suffolk the Virtual School Head leads a small team of professionals: the Suffolk Virtual School.
-A brief guide to the work of the Virtual School is available here.
+You can read our brief guide to the work of the Virtual School (PDF, 495KB).